Bronchitis refers to inflammation of large airways (i.e. bronchi). This may be acute or chronic and can be precipitated by a variety of conditions.

 D: diaphragmatic hernia

-Some report CTR as a percentage, however this is strictly incorrect, as it is a r...
+Some report CTR as a percentage, however this is incorrect, as it is a ratio.

-The carina is part of the trachea and is an important reference point in chest imaging.
+The carina is the sagittally-oriented cartilaginous ridge at the bifurcation of the trachea and is an important reference point in chest imaging.

-The carina is found at the base of the trachea and it is formed as the main bronchi divide into right and left branches.
+The carina represents the inferior termination of the trachea into the right and left main bronchi.

 seen in two-thirds of patients with Carney complex